-An odd statement, to which Ben laughed.
+An odd statement.
+Ben laughed.
 “Are you actually comparing my sister to cattle?”

 Travis laughed, too.
 “No. But, hey, we’re all creatures meant to procreate, so in essence, yes, I guess I am comparing your sister to cattle.
 But…” he added with a shake of his finger.
-“She’s far prettier than some of the cows I’ve seen.”
+“She’s much hotter than some of the cows I’ve seen.”

-“Shit, man, do you really believe that we’re all meant to procreate?”
-Ben asked.
+“Aw, shit, man, do you really believe that we’re all meant to procreate?”
 An image of Christine crying in his arms as they’d sat in his BMW in front of the abortion clinic slammed forward like a punch.
-Try as he might, he would never be able to wipe that memory from his mind.
+Try as he might, Ben would never be able to wipe that memory from his mind.
 Seven months ago, he’d almost been a father.